sheyll/pretty-types/README.md

 # Type Pretty Printing

-A tiny eDSL for type pretty printing types, especially uninhabited types.
+A tiny eDSL, not unlike `ErrorMessage` for `TypeError`s to pretty print types, especially uninhabited types.

 This Example will render this table: